Romans 8:1

 What then, shall we say to these things?
 If God for us, who against us?

 Paraphrase: Well friends, where does that leave us?
-In the anguish of our struggle against sin, we have learned that our experience in this regard is all part of God’s eternal purpose to save a people for His Son and to do us good.
-Well then, what can we possibly fear?
-If the almighty Creator of heaven and earth is on our side and is working everything out for our good, then who can stand against us with any hope of success?
-Who can overcome or defeat the purpose of the almighty God?
+In the thick of our fight against sin, we have learned that our experience in this regard is all part of God’s eternal purpose to save a people for His Son and to do us good.
+We understand that not one of God’s chosen people will be lost.
+(John 6:39) Well then, what can we possibly fear?
+If the almighty Creator of heaven and earth is working everything for our good, then who can stand against us with any hope of success?
+Who can overcome or defeat the purpose of the almighty God, The Ancient of Days (Daniel 7:9), the Great Sovereign over all creation?

 Comments: